Skip to main content

 Defenses to a Divorce Filing

-If one party denies under oath that the marriage is irretrievably broken, the court will hold a hearing to consider all relevant factors concerning whether the marriage is so broken.
+If your spouse does deny that your marriage is irretrievably broken, the court will hold a hearing to determine whether the marriage is so broken.

 Other Grounds for Divorce